 In my Gilgoys collection, the base used is sterling silver or gold filled findings which are married together with various stones and crystals to create some beautiful designs.
 Unless otherwise specified they are one-of-a-kind creations where the beads were simply meant to go together.
 Easy peasy. lol

 The other collections are even more personalized and are primarily made from either sterling or fine silver.
 The silver and I had a conversation ;) and we decided what it was we wanted to say and who else would be a great complement to the team.
 As with the Gilgoy collection, I have listed the types of stones used whenever possible.
 However, in full disclosure, some of these stones I've had for over fifteen years and I have long since lost the catalogue of what they were.
 Those stones I do know by name, I will list.
-Otherwise, I'll list them as unknown.
+Otherwise, I'm on a mission to identify them.
 Every one of these designs is a unique, one-of-a-kind piece which when put together speaks to a specific collection or theme.

-There is one more type of collection that will be developed in 2019.
-It's created from sustainable materials such as recycled silver.
-I have chosen to focus on using Argentium silver and reclaimed gold whenever possible, as well as using responsibly sourced stones.
+There is one more type of collection that will be developed in 2019 and will become the main focus in the business moving forward.
+It's created from sustainable materials such as recycled silver and responsibly sourced gemstones.
+I have chosen to focus on using Argentium silver and reclaimed gold whenever possible.
+The stones are those that have been mined responsibily and can be traced back in the process to specific mines, and whenever possible to a specific miner or rockhound.
 I am hoping to grow this type of collection so that by 2020 it will be the most comprehensive part of the entire Gems from Paradise line of designs.

 In the meantime, feel free to look around at Gems from Paradise!